 Disengagement letters are essential for being open and professional.
 They help avoid misunderstandings by clearly stating why the relationship is ending and what each party’s responsibilities are.
-This documentation protects both the accountant and the client, ensuring everyone knows what to expect moving forward.
+This documentation protects both the accountant and the client, so everyone knows what to expect moving forward.

 What is a disengagement letter?